 Therefore, do not be afraid to probe respectfully if you notice a red flag.
 Above all, trust your instincts and guts.
 If something doesn’t sit well with you, maybe in reality it isn’t the right job for you.

 If you found this article helpful, I will be grateful if you can share it and leave a comment.
-For access to the free resource library with career guides, checklists and templates, click here to fill in the form.
+For access to our free resource library with career templates, guides and checklists, click HERE to fill in the form.
 Thank you in advance for your support as I grow my blog.